Bcdo/project/README.md

 ## Build instructions
-1. From developer folder, run the "composer create-project bcdo/project project_name"
+1. Download or clone the git, and unzip it into a project folder
 2. Add the site to Nitro, with "nitro add".
 If needed, start a new nitro machine with "nitro init -m machine name" first.
 If new machine was created all of the following nitro commands has to end with "-m nameOfMachine".
 For new machines, ssh into machine before installing craft, and run "sudo apt install composer -y && sudo apt install npm -y" then "sudo apt-get update -y && sudo apt-get install -y".
 3. Exit the vm and add new db to use for craft "nitro db add".
 4. Dublicate the .env.example into .env file, and replace all the REPLACE_ME parts.
 To get the IP run nitro info.